-According to Google, in 2018 52.2% of all website traffic worldwide was generated through mobile phones.
-This speaks to the important of getting more traffic on your website using a single responsive website.
+- More Mobile Traffic: According to Google, in 2018 52.2% of all website traffic worldwide was generated through mobile phones.
+This speaks to the importance of getting more traffic on your website using a single responsive website.
 Responsive design is becoming the ideal because it offers greater versatility at lower development costs.

 Responsive websites provide a much better user experience for the visitor.
 If your site is responsive, then the visitors stick around for a longer period of time and explore different areas of your website.
 On the other hand, if your site is not responsive, then it is much harder to keep the visitor engaged in your website and they might not visit your site again.

 - Higher Conversion Rates: